veriepicc/Serenity-Bloxd/README.md

-# DogBeater - Enhanced Client Utility
+# Serenity - Enhanced Client Utility

-DogBeater is a client-side enhancement and utility tool designed to augment the experience within a popular online block-building and combat game.
+Serenity is a client-side enhancement and utility tool designed to augment the experience within a popular online block-building and combat game.
 It provides various modules to improve gameplay, visual feedback, and overall user interaction.

 ## Disclaimer